Stallions Sports Academy

 Ashan is passionate about Cricket and the beauty of team sport.
 “Cricket is more than a sport; it offers skills such as team building, judgement and decision-making, and allows you to grow your confidence incredibly.
 To me, nothing beats the feeling when you step out onto the field to play your favourite sport.”

-The cricket community in Qatar continues to be strong as the sport holds popularity in many South Asian countries.
+The cricket community in Qatar remains strong as the sport holds popularity in many South Asian countries.
 “I have seen a lot of enthusiasm throughout the Asian communities, especially India, Pakistan, Sri Lanka, Bangladesh and Nepal.
 I have seen many outdoor spaces in Qatar filled with people coming together for the sport, whether to participate and spectate.
 It’s a beautiful sight.”